 We are an innovative biopharmaceutical company pioneering the development of therapeutics engineered to stimulate the body's immune system for the treatment of cancer.
 We are leveraging our proprietary PREDATOR platform to design conditionally activated molecules that stimulate both adaptive and innate immunity with the goal of addressing the limitations of conventional proinflammatory immune therapies.
 Our molecules, which we refer to as INDUKINE molecules, are intended to activate selectively in the tumor microenvironment.
 Our most advanced product candidates, WTX-124 and WTX-330, are systemically delivered, conditionally activated Interleukin-2 and Interleukin-12, respectively, INDUKINE molecules for the treatment of multiple tumor types.
 We remain on track as we advance towards clinical development for WTX-124 and WTX-330.
-In the second quarter of 2022, we received clearance from the U.S. Food and Drug Administration, or the FDA, for our investigational new drug application, or IND, for WTX-124, and we plan to initiate a Phase 1/1b clinical trial to evaluate WTX-124 as a monotherapy and in combination with checkpoint inhibitors in patients with advanced or metastatic solid tumors.
-We plan to submit an IND for WTX-330 in the second half of 2022.
+In the second quarter of 2022, we received clearance from the U.S. Food and Drug Administration, or the FDA, for our investigational new drug application, or IND, for WTX-124.
+In the second quarter of 2022, the first patient was dosed in a Phase 1/1b clinical trial to evaluate WTX-124 as a monotherapy and in combination with Merck's anti-PD-1 therapy KEYTRUDA® (pembrolizumab) in patients with advanced or metastatic solid tumors, with initial data anticipated in the fourth quarter of 2023.
+In the third quarter of 2022, we submitted our IND for WTX-330 and have since received clearance from the FDA.
+We plan to initiate a Phase 1 clinical trial to evaluate the safety and tolerability of WTX-330 monotherapy in patients with advanced or metastatic tumors which are either immunotherapy resistant or unresponsive.

-In April 2022, we entered into a collaboration and license agreement, or the Collaboration Agreement, with Jazz Pharmaceuticals Ireland Limited, or Jazz, pursuant to which we granted Jazz certain licenses to develop and commercialize products containing our Interferon alpha (IFN α) INDUKINE molecule, WTX-613 (now known as JZP898), as well as products containing certain isolated recombinant polypeptides comprising IFN α that meet specified criteria (each such product, a "Licensed Product").
+In April 2022, we entered into a collaboration and license agreement, or the Collaboration Agreement, with Jazz Pharmaceuticals Ireland Limited, or Jazz, pursuant to which we granted Jazz certain licenses to develop and commercialize products containing our Interferon alpha (IFNα) INDUKINE molecule, WTX-613 (now known as JZP898), as well as products containing certain isolated recombinant polypeptides comprising IFNα that meet specified criteria (each such product, a "Licensed Product").
 Under the Collaboration Agreement, we are initially responsible for certain pre-clinical development activities with respect to WTX-613 and other development activities specified in mutually agreed upon development plans.
 Jazz will generally reimburse us for the cost of such activities.
 Jazz is responsible for all other development and commercialization activities conducted to exploit the Licensed Products, including submission of an IND to the FDA.
-Under the terms of the Collaboration Agreement, we are eligible to receive cost reimbursements for research services performed under the Collaboration Agreement.
-We are also eligible to receive up to \$520.0 million in development and regulatory milestones, and up to \$740.0 million in sales-based milestones for all Licensed Products, subject to reduction in specified to receive tiered mid-single digit royalties based on Jazz's, and any of its affiliates' and sublicensees', annual net sales of Licensed Products, subject to reduction in specified circumstances.
+Under the terms of the Collaboration Agreement, we received an upfront payment of \$15.0 million in April 2022, and we are eligible to receive cost reimbursements for research services performed under the Collaboration Agreement.
+We are also eligible to receive up to \$520.0 million in development and regulatory milestones, and up to \$740.0 million in sales-based milestones for all Licensed Products.
+In addition, we are eligible to receive tiered midsingle digit royalties based on Jazz's, and any of its affiliates' and sublicensees', annual net sales of Licensed Products, subject to reduction in specified circumstances.